• Skip to content

 My background

 I went to Filsham Valley School and St Leonards Academy.
 I had no idea what I wanted to do, so I worked in Tesco pharmacy and opticians for several years.
 I saw an advert for the University of Brighton and ended up studying a degree in Applied Social Science.
 Best decision I ever made!
-During my degree I knew I wanted to work in education, probably as a careers advisor.
+During my degree I knew I wanted to work in education, probably as a careers adviser.
 I later worked as an information, advice and guidance youth worker, while finishing my degree, and had the interview for my job with the University of Brighton the same day as my graduation!

 Why University of Brighton?